 You're at higher risk of any infection, including those in the mouth, if you are immunocompromised either from certain medical conditions or medications.
 Smoking and alcohol abuse both considerably raise your risk of an abscess, tooth decay and gum disease.

 You should contact your own dentist or an emergency dentist if you think you have a tooth abscess.
-They will examine you and advise on the next step.
+They will examine you and advise you on the next step.
 Some are registered as NHS dentists, but dental treatment is not always free.
 While waiting for this appointment, take painkillers such as ibuprofen or paracetamol.

 If you feel very unwell with a fever and you can’t contact your dentist, call 111 or attend your nearest Emergency Department.